 - Complete blood count (CBC): Complete blood count shows a decreased number of Red blood cells and decreased levels of hemoglobin and some other cells.

-- Hemoglobin Electrophoresis: In this test, hemoglobin is tested in detail to find defective or missing proteins.
+- Hemoglobin Electrophoresis: In this test, hemoglobin is tested in detail to find defective or missing proteins, which are responsible for making the hemoglobin molecule.

 Management consists of Supportive and curative treatment.